davebanerjee/davebanerjee.github.io/_posts/2023-07-16-metaethical-emotivism-and-error-theory.markdown

 ---
 layout:               post
-title:  "Metaethical Emotivism and Error Theory"
+title:                "Emotivism and Error Theory"
-description: What is cognitivism, emotivism, and error theory?
+subtitle:             What is cognitivism, emotivism, and error theory?
 What do I make of all these metaethical theories?
 date:                 2023-07-16 00:51:56 -0500
 last_modified_at:     2023-07-16 00:51:56 -0500
 permalink:            /blog/emotivism-error-theory
+image:                /assets/emotivism-error-theory/philosophical-brain.jpg
+image_desc:           Human brain with countries painted on head
 featured:             true
 comments:             true
 ---

 This is likely the first post in a longer series of my writings on metaethics.
 In this first post, I will summarize the differences between cognitivism and non-cognitivism, as well as introduce A.J.
 Ayer's Emotivist Theory and J.L.
 Mackie's Error Theory.
 Finally, I will offer where I disagree with Mackie and why I find Ayer’s emotivism appealing.